A cake moist, buttery and filled with plums that is very easy to make, and you can have ready in under 20 minutes. Easy baking spring recipe.

-Cover the batter with the previously halved plums.
+Cover the batter with the previously halved and thinly sliced plums.
 You should put them with the skin side up.
 Don't be afraid to fill your mold with plums.
 The more the merrier.
 I didn't do this the first time I made this plum cake and the batter rose in the oven and covered the plums... so not that pretty to look at.
 Still good though.

 Also, if you have too much batter in proportion to your mold size the same will happen.
 If you have a smaller mold than the one I suggest here (22/24 cm) I suggest you halve the recipe or make 2 smaller cakes.

 Bake at 180 degrees Celsius until golden brown.
 About 40 minutes.

 But as I always say each oven is different so don't trust the timer, always check before!
 You can do this by inserting a knife or a toothpick or a skewer at the center of the cake (make sure to avoid the plums).
 If it comes out dry, then the plum torte is ready.